ACT National Assessment plus Writing (act.org)

 Students eligible for ACT Residual Assessment must be 1) currently enrolled, 2) admitted to UMHB, or 3) in the process of applying to UMHB, and not have taken any form of the ACT Residual Assessment within the re-test restriction period.
 There is a minimum 60 day re-test restriction period which must elapse before another ACT Assessment may be taken.
 Score reports for the residual assessment will be sent only to UMHB.

-The Accuplacer is an exam offered by the University of Mary Hardin-Baylor to help the univeristy place students into appropriate level classes.
+The Accuplacer is an exam offered by the University of Mary Hardin-Baylor to help the university place students into appropriate level classes.
 Students are not required to take this exam, but students who do not meet the requirements for college-level placement in Math or English may wish to take this exam as a guide to judge course placement.

 The Accuplacer assists the university in evaluating a student's academic strengths and weaknesses.
 Each test is an untimed, computer-adaptive test.
 Each test usually takes about an hour and results are provided upon completion.
 The results will include course placement suggestions for the individual student.
 UMHB does not charge a fee for the exam.
-Accuplacer scores from tests administered at UMHB are for the use UMHB and will not be released to any other college, university, or institution.
+Accuplacer scores from tests administered at UMHB are for the use of UMHB and will not be released to any other college, university, or institution.

-Attention Education Majors: Basic Skill Scores in Reading, Math and Writing are a requirement for approval into the Teacher Education Program.
+Attention Education Majors: Basic Skill Scores in Reading, Math, and Writing are a requirement for approval into the Teacher Education Program.
 Scores must be submitted the semester the student is enrolled in EDUC 3315 or EDUC 3320.
 These scores are required for approval for student teaching.

 You may visit the official Accuplacer website here to get more information.
 Additionally, you may view sample questions here.
-There is also an offical Accuplacer Study App available for download.
+There is also an official Accuplacer Study App available for download.
 This app includes interactive tests to help prepare you for the exam.